James-Ansley/TrelloCardSortParser/readme.md

 card sorting data.
 Feel free to mosey around and pick out the functions that might be of most use to you.

+For examples of how this project was used see[^1][^2].

 ## Features

 ### Parsing Card Sorts

 Trello Board json files can be parsed to create Sort objects.
 An example set of card sorts can be found at https://trello.com/examplecardsort.
+The example data is used in the example `main.py` file.

 A [sort prototype][sort-prototype] board containing a single list of predefined cards was constructed and copied for each individual sorting exercise.
 It is